Stan & Lana

 We pray for you and thank the Lord that together with you, we can bring the message of God’s love to this world!
 May God bless you abundantly and protect you from all evil.

-CEO & Founders of Jesus Unltd
+Founders & Senior Leaders of Jesus Unltd

 & GodIsGoodTV Satellite Television Network